 Congratulations!
 If you're reading this catalog, then you have completed one step in your education and are considering continuing your education with TSTC.
-We believe that will be an exciting and positive choice for you and your family and here are some of the reasons why:

-TSTC is a different sort of college and our students like our differences.
+We look forward to serving you and helping you find a lifelong career.

 At TSTC we focus all our efforts on just one thing: helping our students prepare themselves for great careers in high-tech or high-demand jobs.
-Your short time with us will be invested in classes that specifically relate to the career field you will enter on completion.

-When you do only one thing, you tend to get really good at it.
-So, it should be no surprise that we've gotten really good at career preparation and our results are proof.
 In recent years, TSTC has placed a higher percentage of our graduates into jobs than any other 2-year school in Texas.
-We expect those results to continue to rise in the future!